blndev/AI-Anime-Maker/README.md

 - Track usage patterns

 ## 🌟 Feature: Token based generation
 If you have activated token based generation, then the users can't build unlimited amount of images based on one source file.
-For generation they need token (on for each) and such toklen will be received for uploaded images.
+For generation they need token (one for each) and such token will be received for uploaded images.
 That prevents the system for misuse.
-In our public beta we have seen that users try to generate inappropiate content by tweaking the prompt.
-It wasn't succesful as our used model don't support that and the style description and negative prompt prevent it in addition.
+In our public beta we have seen that users try to generate inappropriate content by tweaking the prompt.
+It wasn't successful as our used model doesn't support that and the style description and negative prompt prevent it in addition.
 But finally users wasted computing times and with that slowed down the system for others.
 That was the main reason why we implemented token.
 It's turned off by default, but feel free to switch it on.

 ## 🛠️ Development and Deployment
 For development and deployment purposes, you can create a "local.config" file (copy of app.config) which allows you to use dedicated configuration, e.g. local model folder without affecting the release/standard configuration.
-This is useful for updating the app including app.config without affecting you local settings.
+This is useful for updating the app including app.config without affecting your local settings.

-To make VSCode aware of teh packes and path, you need to execute the following line within your python environment
+To make VSCode aware of the packages and path, you need to execute the following line within your python environment

 ```bash
 pip install -e .